 This was the first commercial ski resort in Pennsylvania, and it was here that snowmaking was first used successfully in a commercial application.

 When Peak Resorts bought Jack Frost and Big Boulder ski areas, they decided to roll them into one as JFBB, with one website, one Instagram, and one facebook page.
 Don’t let it confuse you: these are two separate ski areas.
 One is in Lake Harmony, the other in White Haven, and they about 10 miles apart.

-Both were purchased by Vail Resorts as of 2020, so any and all changes will be for the better!
+Both were purchased by Vail Resorts in 2020, so any and all changes are for the better!